-The footage from your cameras needs to be stored somewhere.
-There are a few questions you need to ask yourself before choosing how to do this:
+You have to store your camera footage somewhere.
+Here are a few questions you should ask yourself before deciding how to do so:

-- Do you want the footage to be remotely accessible?
-(This is helpful in an emergency.)
+- Do you want the footage to be accessible remotely?

-- How long do you want your footage to be stored?
+- How long do you want to store the footage?

-- How secure do you want your footage to be?
+- How secure do you want the footage to be?

-Your surveillance system installer will work with you to find and acquire the right footage tools and equipment to match your needs.
-Custom residential solutions are available to make your security just as smart as it is scalable.
+Your surveillance system installer will work with you to find and buy the right footage tools and equipment.
+Plus, custom residential solutions are available to make your security just as smart as it is scalable.

 Contact AV Smart Solutions to Create a Secure Home

 Nothing is more important than the health and safety of you and your loved ones.
-If you’re interested in securing your home and everything inside, contact AV Smart Solutions.
+If you’re interested in securing your home and everything inside it, contact AV Smart Solutions.

-We offer a high-quality, reliable Home Surveillance System that will deter those with malintent, or catch them in the act if they try anything.
+We offer a high-quality, reliable Home Surveillance System that deters potential intruders or catches them in the act if they try anything.